gabriela-framework/gabriela/docs/README.md

 There is only the Model, Controller and the View (and the usual best practice is to put very little logic in the controller).
 Sure, most of the MVC frameworks ship with some kind of validation or security component, but each framework implements it in its own way.
-In that regard, Gabriela introduces a different way of thinking about creating applications.
+In that regard, Gabriela introduces a different way of thinking about creating and structuring applications.

 Central pattern in Gabriela is the middleware pattern which allows you to structure your code based on what the code actually does.
 Security handling has its own middleware, validation, data transformation